Azure/azure-sdk-for-python/doc/dev/tests.md

     * [Storage preparer implementation](https://github.com/Azure/azure-sdk-for-python/blob/master/tools/azure-sdk-tools/devtools_testutils/storage_testcase.py)
     * [In line use](https://github.com/Azure/azure-sdk-for-python/blob/master/sdk/storage/azure-storage-blob/tests/test_blob_client.py#L49-L61) for the blob client

 If your library has a management plane library, you can build a preparer specific to your service using the storage preparer as an example.
 It is recommended that you use a PowerShellPreparer for new libraries and those without management plane libraries.
 The `PowerShellPreparer` uses the `New-TestResources.ps1` script to deploy resources using an ARM Template.
 This script and information about running it can be found in the [`eng/common/TestResources`](https://github.com/Azure/azure-sdk-for-python/tree/master/eng/common/TestResources#live-test-resource-management) directory.
+For more information about the engineering systems in Azure SDK, check out their [wiki][engsys_wiki]

 1. Create an Azure Resource Management Template for your specific service and the configuration you need.
 This can be done in the portal by creating the resources and at the very last step (Review + Create) clicking "Download a template for automation".
 Save this template to a `test-resources.json` file under the directory that contains your library (`sdk/<my-library>/test-resources.json`).
 2. Use the [`New-TestResources.ps1`](https://github.com/Azure/azure-sdk-for-python/tree/master/eng/common/TestResources#on-the-desktop) script to deploy those resources.